- Life & Money

 Should you get an irrevocable life insurance trust?

-The current estate tax laws are set to revert
+The current estate tax exemption is set to roughly halve at the end of 2025

-The new federal estate tax exemptions are temporary.
-Unless the laws are changed, these higher limits will sunset and revert back to prior limits ($5 million for individuals and $10 million for couples, inflation adjusted) beginning in 2026.
-Individuals with rapidly appreciating property or a growing business may want to consider “taking advantage of these higher limits by creating a new trust or adding to an existing one before the limits are halved,” Johnston suggests.
+The current federal estate tax exemptions enacted under the TCJA are temporary.
+Unless the laws are changed, these higher limits will sunset and revert to prior limits ($5 million for individuals and $10 million for couples, adjusted for inflation) beginning in 2026.
+Individuals with rapidly appreciating property or a growing business will want to consider “taking advantage of these higher limits by creating a new trust or adding to an existing one before the limits are halved,” Johnston suggests.
+“And while we have about two years until the law reverts, now is the time to start planning if you haven’t already.
+That’s because sophisticated estate plans can take time to execute, meaning the window of opportunity to take advantage of today’s historically high exemption may soon pass.”

 You may still have a state estate tax problem